 - Strength training is best accomplished on an every-other-day basis since you break down muscle when you strength train.
 Recovery and new muscle formation takes at least 48 hours.
-If you workout every day you cannot recover and injury often results: and you will also not be able to build new muscle.
+If you workout every day, you cannot recover and injury often results.
+You will also not be able to build new muscle.

 - The main focus of strength training is on upper body strength.
 Your legs do not need strength training because you maintain strength when you walk and with cardio training.
 Lower body resistance training is thus unnecessary, and worse, often results in injury.